-On 10 July 2019, we passed a motion to declare a climate emergency and set an ambitious carbon reduction target to make Merton carbon neutral by 2050.
-Over the coming months, we will also work towards decarbonising our own buildings and services by 2030.
+We have declared a climate emergency and set an ambitious carbon reduction target to make Merton carbon neutral by 2050.
+We will also work towards decarbonising our own buildings and services by 2030.

 Why have we declared a climate emergency?

 The evidence is overwhelming.
 In October 2018, the Intergovernmental Panel on Climate Change (IPCC) published a Special Report on the impacts of global warming of 1.5˚C. The IPCC found that a 1.5˚C world would have significantly lower climate-related risks for natural and human systems than a 2˚C world, and that global CO2 emissions would need to reach net zero around 2050 in order to have no or limited overshoot beyond 1.5˚C of climate change.

 The public are calling for action

 We support the wave of public enthusiasm to bring climate change to the top of the agenda.
 School strikes, inspiring speeches from leaders of all ages calling for change shows the overwhelming message is that much more must be done to mitigate and adapt to the impacts of climate change.

 National, regional and local government are ready to act

 The Mayor of London committed to making London a zero carbon city by 2050 in his

 Environment Strategy.
 Most recently, the Prime Minister has committed the U.K. to reach net zero carbon emissions by 2050 as recommended by the Committee on Climate Change.
 Across London, the UK and the world, local authorities are declaring a climate emergency and setting targets to reduce carbon emissions.
 We have recognised our role in this challenge, and are embracing the call to action from Merton's residents, and have declared a climate emergency.